Targeting primary liver cancers

 Led by principal investigator Lewis R. Roberts, M.B., Ch.B., Ph.D., the Hepatobiliary Cancer Laboratory studies primary liver cancers, including hepatocellular carcinoma, bile duct cancer (cholangiocarcinoma) and gallbladder cancer.

-Our long-term objectives are to understand the molecular basis of these cancers and translate new research findings into improvements in prevention, early diagnosis, prognostic prediction and treatment of these cancers.
+Our long-term objectives are to better understand the molecular basis of these cancers and translate new research findings into improvements in prevention, early diagnosis, prognostic prediction and treatment.

 Incidence and progression of hepatobiliary cancers